danielsguima/ThePokeGOBot/README.md

 - `0` with your timezone (by default it's using GMT +0)

 5. Run the bot by using `python launcher.py`
+6. Set the available raids with `/setraids` command
 6. Add the bot to a supergroup and give it administrator rights
 7. Enjoy the bot!